Lancer Container Lines Ltd enters agreement with Indonesian company to lease 10000 TEUs - www.lokmattimes.com

 Lancer Container Lines Ltd enters agreement with Indonesian company to lease 10000 TEUs

-New Delhi [India] September 2: Lancer Container Lines Ltd, one of the leading integrated Shipping and Logistics solution providers ...
+PNN New Delhi [India], September 2: Lancer Container Lines Ltd, one of the leading integrated Shipping and Logistics solution ...

-New Delhi [India] September 2: Lancer Container Lines Ltd, one of the leading integrated Shipping and Logistics solution providers in India, has entered an agreement with a prominent Indonesian company, P.T.
+New Delhi [India], September 2: Lancer Container Lines Ltd, one of the leading integrated Shipping and Logistics solution providers in India has entered an agreement with a prominent Indonesian company, P.T.
 Map Trans Logistic, Surabaya, to lease 10,000 TEUs (Twenty-Foot Containers and Forty-Foot Containers).
-The agreement was signed in the presence of Mr. Khalik Chataiwala, Managing Director of Lancer Container Lines Limited, and Mr. Praful Jha, Director of P.T.
+The agreement was signed in the presence of Khalik Chataiwala, Managing Director of Lancer Container Lines Limited, and Praful Jha, Director of P.T.
 Map Trans Logistic, Surabaya.

-The management at Lancer Containers Lines Limited views this strategic partnership as a step forward in increasing leasing activities, thereby helping the company expand its business and enhance shareholder value.
-This partnership is expected to positively impact the company's financial performance, leading to overall growth resulting in the strengthening of its market position.
+The management at Lancer Containers Lines Limited view this strategic partnership as a step forward in increasing leasing activities thereby helping the company to expand its business and enhance shareholder's value.
+This partnership is expected to positively impact the company's financial performance, leading to overall growth resulting in strengthening of its market position.

 Highlights:

-- The company has a presence in over 30 countries and serves 86 ports and 36 ICD locations.
+* Company has presence in over 30 countries and serve 86 ports and 36 ICD locations.

 Q1FY25 Results: Company reported revenue of Rs.
 172.4 crore, EBITDA of Rs.
 15.91 crore and Net Profit of Rs.
 12.1 crore in Q1FY25.
 This notable performance comes amid a backdrop of rising container shipping rates due to persistent port congestion and a challenging macroeconomic environment coupled with geopolitical tensions.
 Despite these headwinds, our focus on optimizing operations and leveraging market opportunities has enabled us to achieve growth and maintain our competitive edge.

-For FY24, the company reported a total revenue of Rs.
+For the FY24, company has reported total revenue of Rs.
 646.8 crore, EBITDA of Rs.
 88.1 crore (EBITDA Margin 13.9%) and Net Profit of Rs.
 58.3 crore (PAT Margin 9.2%).
-EBITDA and PAT margin rise of 320 bps and 280 bps, respectively, in FY24 highlights the improvement in the operational and financial matrix of the company.
+EBITDA and PAT margin rise of 320 bps and 280 bps respectively in FY24 highlights improvement in operational and financial matrix of the company.

 Industry Prospects: India's shipping logistics sector is pivotal to its economic growth, with ambitions to elevate waterways transport's share from 6% to 12% by 2025.
 Projections indicate the logistics market will surge to US$ 317.26 billion in 2024 and reach US$ 484.43 billion by 2029, at a CAGR of 8.8%.